 - Divide batter evenly between cake pans and smooth with an offset spatula.
 Tap pans sharply to reduce air bubbles.

 - Bake cake layers for 24 to 25 minutes, until the top and edges are golden, cakes spring back to the touch, and a toothpick inserted in the center comes out clean or with a few crumbs attached.
 Cool cakes for 15 minutes in pans on a wire rack before inverting onto wire racks to cool completely.

-- For the raspberry frosting, beat butter, cream cheese, and salt in a large mixer bowl on medium speed until combined.
+- Make raspberry frosting: Beat butter, cream cheese, and salt in a large mixer bowl on medium speed until combined.
 Beat in vanilla.
 Mix in powdered sugar on low speed 1 cup at a time until incorporated, scraping down bowl as needed.
 Gradually mix in raspberry preserves until combined.
 Mix in gel food coloring and heavy cream and beat frosting for 1 minute, until light and airy.
 If frosting is too soft to use immediately, chill for 15 to 20 minutes in the refrigerator before using.

-- To assemble the cake, place one cake layer on a rotating cake stand and use an offset spatula to swirl frosting over the cake.
+- Assemble cake: Place one cake layer on a rotating cake stand and use an offset spatula to swirl frosting over the cake.
 Pipe a ring of frosting around the outer edge of the cake layer and chill the layer for 10 minutes.